Automattic/jetpack/packages/autoloader/README.md

 After the next update/install, you will have a `vendor/autoload_packages.php` file.
 Load the file in your plugin via main plugin file.

-In a plugin you will you will also need to include the files like this.
+In a plugin you will also need to include the files like this.
 `require_once . plugin_dir_path( __FILE__ ) . '/vendor/autoload_packages.php';`